nigam214/RBAC/README.md

 ### So whats New?

 This package is forked from https://github.com/DynamicCodeNinja/RBAC and modified to open more control on RCAB.
 Package name has been changed to make it a new project.
+To make this package generic, user has been replaced by object.
+This RBAC can be applied to any object, not just the user.

 ### So whats Different?